sapcc/juno/libs/oauth/README.md

-# OpenID Connect Hook
+# OpenID Connect (oauth) Lib

-React ONLY!!!
-Web ONLY!!!
+This lib implements a hook to get the authentication token via OpenID Connect.
+It handles the redirect to the OpenID provider as well as processing the response from the same.

-The oauth hook implements the "id token" flow of the OIDC specification.
+It follows the implicit flow of the OIDC specification.
 The hook expects two parameters "issuerURL" and "clientID".
 Calling the "login" functions redirects the user to the Open ID Provider and after a successful login, the user ends up back at the last visited URL.
 Calling the "logout" functions resets the current session.

+React ONLY!!!
+Web ONLY!!!

 ## Usage